 What is the difference between palliative care and end of life care?

 End-of-life care is a fraction of palliative care that is directed to individuals who are nearing end-of-life.
 End-of-life care is for individuals in their final year of life, which is typically the last few weeks to six months of their life.
-It is focused on maintaining quality of life, and allowing the patient to die with dignity.
+It is focused on maintaining quality of life, and allowing the resident to die with dignity.

 What is the difference between hospice and palliative care?